 En esta página, tú vas a aprender a programar la funcionalidad para que el usuario pueda elegir el disfraz de su personaje o avatar.

-block's pulldown menu.
+to switch the sprite's costume manually a few times.switch to costume block's pulldown menu.
 But imagine you're giving this game to a non-programmer friend to play.
 You want to program the selection of a new costume inside the game, so your friend doesn't have to know anything about blocks.

-) , you were accessing items of the list randomly.
+When you used item of before (for example, inside who and does what) , you were accessing items of the list randomly.
 But you can also select a specific item by specifying its position.

 The position number is called the index of the item in the list.